cssnr/actions-tools/CONTRIBUTING.md

 ## Setup

-Clone the repository, change into the directory and run:
+Clone the repository, change into the directory and run.

 ```shell
 python -m pip install -U pip